Bbbie/Bbbie/README.md

 - 💬 You can ask me about UX Design
 - 📫 Shoot me a message on LinkedIn if you like: https://www.linkedin.com/in/deborahsillmann/

-Apart from work I’m passionate about cheese 🧀, weight lifting 🏋, learning new things 💻, reading good books and articles 📚 and taking pictures of useless things to feed my instagram. 🤷

 🛠 Tools:
 HTML | CSS | JavaScript ES6 | Bootstrap |
 Ruby | Rails | SQL | Heroku | Git | GitHub | APIs |